 Cash is defined as cash in demand deposit accounts as well as cash on hand.
 The Organization occasionally maintains cash on deposit at a bank in excess of the Federal Deposit Insurance Corporation limit.
-The uninsured cash balance was approximately \$2,277,000 as of December 31, 2022.
-There may be an increased risk on the uninsured cash balances due to the bank failures in 2023.
+The uninsured cash balance was approximately \$364,000 as of December 31, 2023.
 The Organization has not experienced any losses in such accounts.